Lokankara/Quiz/src/main/resources/quiz-set_0.md

 - Amazon CloudWatch

 **Explanation:**
-  "AWS Lambda" is correct.
+  AWS Lambda is correct.
 Lambda functions can be triggered directly by SNS messages, enabling serverless event-driven workflows.
 This allows automatic processing of notifications without manual intervention.
-  "Email" is correct.
+  Email is correct.
 SNS can send notifications directly to email endpoints, making it suitable for alerting users.
 Subscribers receive messages in real time.
-  "Amazon S3" is incorrect; S3 cannot directly subscribe to SNS topics.
+  Amazon S3 is incorrect; S3 cannot directly subscribe to SNS topics.
 It relies on other services like Lambda or EventBridge for integration.
-  "Amazon CloudWatch" is incorrect; CloudWatch can trigger SNS notifications but does not act as a subscriber to topics.
+  Amazon CloudWatch is incorrect; CloudWatch can trigger SNS notifications but does not act as a subscriber to topics.
 It serves as a monitoring and alerting tool.

 ---